Visual Arts Studios

 Visual Arts Class Registration

-Register online for Metro Parks Visual Art Classes beginning Tuesday, August 18 at 10:00 a.m.
-Registration will continue through Saturday, August 29, 2020 or until classes are full.
-Classes will not be available online until August 18, 2020 at 10:00 a.m.
-Classes start Saturday, August 29, 2020.
+Register online for Metro Parks Visual Art Classes beginning Tuesday, February 9 at 10:00 a.m.
+Registration will continue through Wednesday, February 17, 2021 or until classes are full.
+To check on class availability after the February 17 deadline, please send an e-mail to Donelle McCollum or Darreth Walker.
+Classes start Monday, February 22, 2021.
 Class size will be reduced to meet Covid-19 phase requirements.
-Click on 2020 Visual Arts Fall Schedule for a list of classes.
+Please see the 2021 Winter/Spring Visual Arts Class Schedule for a list of upcoming classes.

 Unfortunately, we cannot take registrations over the phone.
 We are sorry for any inconvenience this may cause.

-Classes will meet once a week for 11 weeks, unless otherwise noted in the schedule.
-A bonus week has been added.
+Classes will meet once a week for 10 weeks, unless otherwise noted in the schedule.

 Note: Due to increased demand, pottery students are permitted to register for only one pottery class per session.
 This includes classes at Bellevue and West Park Community Centers.
 If a student is enrolled in more than one pottery class, staff will withdraw the student from one class at staff’s discretion.
 At this time, painting students may continue to register for a maximum of two classes (or one pottery class and one painting/drawing/printmaking class).